Last updated on May, 17 2021

-NAGALAND State Report | August, 2013
+NAGALAND State Report | March, 2021

 The state provides institutional support through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.